changswap/changswap-document/guides/how-to-trade-on-the-changswap-exchange.md

 ![Image for post](https://miro.medium.com/max/1400/0*wHVyuL-WED_T3wiZ)

 7. Done!
-You can click “View on bscscan” to see your transaction details.
+You can click “View on bkcscan” to see your transaction details.